top of page

 It is rare indeed that such a well-planned and exciting development comes to the market, especially in an area of outstanding natural beauty and amenity.

+If a buyer wishes to restore the estate as a private residence, there is no imperative to develop the touristic plan.
 The land is rich in agricultural with rye, corn and potato traditionally the primary crops.
 The area is rich in chestnut trees, vineyards, olive and almond orchards in addition to cattle-raising and dairy production.